I wanted to go through the process used to make each book. For the most part, making books is a two day task.

 I aligned the back cover of the book to the left of the binding image.
 The next page down (page 2) was used for the front cover.
 When the cover prints, they’re in the proper order as long as I select two pages per sheet and order the printing, left to right, then down when printing.

 However, getting the layout to print correctly took plenty of tinkering.
 I started by taping two pieces of regular size paper together to get the actual length of the book cover.
 Then, after I printed a cover, I would make adjustments to the layout and printer property settings until the front cover, binding and back cover lined up in accordance with a book.

 After the layout was as good as possible, I went to the printer property settings and adjusted the paper size settings.
 I changed the settings to “User Defined” and entered paper sizes similar to the size being used.
+The setting that worked for me was a paper size slightly smaller than the size of the paper I was using.
 To save paper I often printed over the same taped pages.

 Once the cover was aligned, I purchased large sheets of poster board.
 I have an inexpensive, letter size paper cutter.
 As a result, I have to cut the poster board with scissors into sheets slightly larger than the actual cover.
 This way they’ll fit in the paper cutter.
 Then, I cut the poster board to the proper cover size via the paper cutter.

 From there, I print the covers by feeding the poster board through the printer manually.
 Due to the thickness of the poster board and the length, they aren’t able to go through the normal printing tray.
 Even at this stage, adjustments still needed to be made before I was able to print the final version of the cover.

 The printer property settings allow the user to set the type of paper to “thick”.
 If the paper thickness setting wasn’t set to thick, the entire cover would get smudged.